Hysteria2:

 - ✗ On China Telecom without CN2 GIA: The standard 163 backbone throttles all unclassified UDP to ~1 Mbps during peak hours.

 - ✗ If Stealth Is Priority: UDP protocols are inherently louder on the network.
-If you need to avoid detection entirely, use VLESS-Reality instead.
+If you need to avoid detection entirely, use VLESS-Reality instead for more stealth.